MobleyLab/SolvationToolkit/README.md

 - [Version 0.4.2](https://doi.org/10.5281/zenodo.180626): Institutes Zenodo version tracking/unique DOIs for each version.
 - [Version 0.4.3](https://dx.doi.org/10.5281/zenodo.1205593): Functionally the same as 0.4.2 but removes dependence on libgfortran.

+## Changes not yet in a release:
+- Addition of optional argument to allow use of a pH model for selection of protonation states.

 ## Disclaimers
 * This code is currently in approximately beta release status.
 Use at your own risk.
 We will almost certainly be making changes to the API in the near future.
 (A very substantial API change was made in v0.4.0)